morey-tech/managed-argocd-lab-template/README.md

 7. In the top bar, click "SYNC" then "SYNCHRONIZE" to instruct Argo CD to create the resources defined by the Application.

-The resource tree will expand as the Deployment creates a ReplicaSet that creates a pod, and the Service creates an Endpoint and EndpointSlice.
+The resource tree will expand as the Deployment creates a ReplicaSet that makes a pod, and the Service creates an Endpoint and EndpointSlice.
 The Application will remain in the "Progressing" state until the pod for the deployment is running.

 Afterwards, all the top-level resources (i.e., those rendered from the Application source) in the tree will show a green checkmark, indicating that they are synced (i.e., present in the cluster).

 ### 4.2.
 Syncing changes manually
-The deployment of the `guestbook` Helm chart is now managed by an Application.
+An Application now manages the deployment of the `guestbook` Helm chart.
 So what happens when a developer wants to deploy a new image tag?

 Well, instead of running `helm upgrade guestbook ./guestbook`, they will trigger a sync of the Application.